 - Wheelchair accessible restrooms in Cottage A, the Lobby and other locations around the island.
 Accessible showers are also available in Cottage A and the Lobby.

 You will also want to recommend to these folks that they arrive at the dock a little early to get extra assistance with parking and luggage, and that they skip to the front of the boarding line.
+Note that the Thomas Laighton is the easiest to access vessel, so if possible, those with mobility concerns should travel on the TL.

 They should also feel free once on island to enter the dining room a few minutes before mealtime to get settled.